dokempf/dune-pdelab-readthedocs/questions.rst

 =====================

-Asking questions to experienced developers is vital for becoming an export with any piece of scientific software.
+Asking questions to experienced developers is vital for becoming an expert with any piece of scientific software.
 In order to get your questions about Dune answered there is the following possibilities:

 * Subscribe to the `Dune mailing list <https://lists.dune-project.org/mailman/listinfo/dune>`_ to